 Personal profile

-My current research at Royal Holloway focusses of using stable trace metal isotopes (specifically MC-ICP-MS analyses of cadmium) to better constrain the Earth's ancient marine organic carbon cycle, both in a steady state (from the Late Precambrian through to the Cenozoic), and during periods of rapid environmental change (at a higher temporal resolution).
+My current research at Royal Holloway focusses of using stable cadmium isotopes to better constrain the Earth's ancient marine organic carbon cycle, both in a steady state and during periods of rapid environmental change.
 This project is part of the DISTILL research programme headed by Dr. Alex Dickson.

-My research interests span all aspects of analytical geochemistry, especially isotopic geochemistry, that can be applied to addressing challenges facing current society such as natural hazards and climate change.
-I have a broad experience of clean laboratory techniques and analytical instrumentation including SEM, ICP-MS, EPMA, FT-IR, and TIMS, as well as working as part of an international, multi-disciplinary research team.
+My research interests span all aspects of analytical geochemistry, especially isotopes, and applying geochemistry to addressing challenges facing current society such as natural hazards and climate change.
+I have a broad experience of clean laboratory techniques and various analytical instrumentation (e.g. TIMS, MC-ICP, ICP-OES, SEM, FTIR, etc.), as well as working as part of an international, multi-disciplinary research team.

 Expertise related to UN Sustainable Development Goals